Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Methodology

 \subsection{A lower bound on unobserved confounding strength}

 The statistical test described in the previous section raises a question about what level of confounding strength is reasonable to test.
-Ideally, epidemiologists want an estimate of the confounding strength instead of conducting a test.
+Ideally, epidemiologists would like to estimate the confounding strength instead of conducting a test.
 However, this is infeasible unless the support of $\prct_X$ and $\pobs_X$ are the same.

 A practical alternative is to estimate a lower bound on the true unobserved confounding strength defined as

 Given an observational study and a randomized trial, we aim to find a quantity that, with high probability, is a lower bound for the true confounding strength $\Gammatrue$.
 Without loss of generality, we fix the test $\test_{\rct}$ and recall that $\test_{\rct}(\confvalue, \alpha) $ is a deterministic function given the data\footnote{When bootstrap is used to estimate the variance we fix the bootstrap bags for all $\confvalue$.}.
 Hence, we obtain a lower bound for a fixed significance level $\alpha$ by computing